picotech/picosdk-ps9300-python-examples/README.md

 ### Installing the python driver wrapper

 A COM object driver wrapper created using the win32 module for the *PicoSample* COM object is included in these examples.
-This is required for running these examples to be able to communicate with the COM object to control the 9000 series device.
+This is required for running these examples in order to communicate with the COM object to control the 9000 series device.

 ### Programmer's Guides